Crow-EH/axios-clean-bench/README.md

 ## Init

-Just run `yarn up` from the root of the project directory
+Just run `yarn up` from the root of the project directory.

 Since InfluxDB takes time to start, you'll have to wait 3 to 10 seconds before running any benchmark.

 A grafana will be available at http://localhost:3000/.

+To completely clean all the containers and their volumes, run `yarn down`.

 ## Benchmarks